rich-nahra/esxi-cloud-init/readme.md

 Using a cloud image with cloud-init is significantly faster than ISO mount install.
 In my environment, I can have Ubuntu up and running in under 1 minute.

+## Important Note

+When using ESXi free license the vSphere API is read-only which means this playbook will fail and that totally sucks.
+So to use this playbook you need to have a trial license or a product key that enables vSphere API.
+The cheapest option for homelab users is a vMug Advantage subscription which is a pretty good value at $200USD a year.

 ## TLDR

 1. Clone this repo